apple/foundationdb/documentation/sphinx/source/tss.rst

 This allows a FoundationDB cluster operator to validate the correctness and performance of a different storage engine on the exact cluster workload before migrating data to the different storage engine.

 A Testing Storage Server is paired to a normal Storage Server.
-Both servers in the pair recieve the exact same requests, and contain the exact same data.
-The SS and TSS' responses are compared to ensure that they match, and performance metrics are recorded for the pair.
+Both servers in a new pair start empty and take on exactly the same data and serve exactly the same read requests.
+The SS and TSS responses are compared client-side to ensure that they match, and performance metrics are recorded for the pair.

 Configuring TSS
 ===============